Ryo Kiyuna: Career

-At the 2012 World Karate Championships held in Paris, France, he won one of the bronze medals in the men's individual kata event.
+At the 2012 World Karate Championships held in Paris, France, Kiyuna won one of the bronze medals in the men's individual kata event.
 The following year, he represented Japan at the 2013 World Games in Cali, Colombia and he won the bronze medal in the men's kata event.

-In 2014, at the World Karate Championships held in Bremen, Germany, he won the gold medal in the men's individual kata event.
+In 2014, at the World Karate Championships held in Bremen, Germany, Kiyuna won the gold medal in the men's individual kata event.
 At the 2016 World Karate Championships held in Linz, Austria, he won the gold medal in both the men's individual and men's team kata events.
-In 2017, he won the gold medal in the men's kata event at the World Games held in Wrocław, Poland.
+In 2017, Kiyuna won the gold medal in the men's kata event at the World Games held in Wrocław, Poland.
 In the final, he defeated Damián Quintero of Spain.

-At the 2018 Asian Karate Championships held in Amman, Jordan, he won the gold medal in the men's kata event.
+At the 2018 Asian Karate Championships held in Amman, Jordan, Kiyuna won the gold medal in the men's kata event.
 A month later, he won the gold medal in the men's kata event at the 2018 Asian Games held in Jakarta, Indonesia.
 In the final, he defeated Wang Yi-ta of Taiwan.
 In 2019, at the Asian Karate Championships held in Tashkent, Uzbekistan, he won the gold medal in both the men's individual kata and men's team kata events.

-He represented Japan at the 2020 Summer Olympics in Tokyo, Japan.
+Kiyuna represented Japan at the 2020 Summer Olympics in Tokyo, Japan.
 He won the gold medal in the men's kata event, becoming Japan's first gold medalist from Okinawa.
 In the final, he defeated Damián Quintero of Spain.
 He was also the flag bearer for Japan during the closing ceremony.
 A few months after the Olympics, he won the gold medal in the men's kata event at the 2021 World Karate Championships held in Dubai, United Arab Emirates.
 In December 2021, he won the gold medal in both the men's individual and men's team kata events at the Asian Karate Championships held in Almaty, Kazakhstan.